 “Local legend has it that St. Nicholas Ferrer, the patron saint of Juchitán, was carrying a sack of muxes,” Carmelita said.
 “He was supposed to distribute them evenly across the country.
 But it tore when he got to Juchitán and they all spilled out.”

 The following week, I drove with Elena to Juchitán to see the fabled town for myself.
 I found it in high spirits.
 Preparations were underway for a four-day vela, a celebration of all things muxe, which is equal parts jamboree, pageant, and Mass (muxes are allowed to take communion in Juchitán, though it would be denied them elsewhere).
-The vela, which has been held each November since the early '70s, takes its name from its organizers, Las Auténticas Intrépidas Buscadoras del Peligro (the Authentic Intrepid Seekers of Danger), a group of muxe activists, educators, and entrepreneurs who keep an eye out for their own.
+The festival, which has been held each November since the early '70s, takes its name from its organizers, Las Auténticas Intrépidas Buscadoras del Peligro (the Authentic Intrepid Seekers of Danger), a group of muxe activists, educators, and entrepreneurs who keep an eye out for their own.

 Muxes make up about 5% of Juchitán’s population of 80,000, but they are much more visible there than that suggests.
 Zapotec society is matrifocal.
 The men are mostly laborers, out of sight, in the fields or on building sites, sometimes on fishing boats.
 Women are the public face of the family, involved in day-to-day commerce, running stores and market stalls.
 Muxes do “women’s work” too, but, free from childcare obligations, they have more freedom to explore their career options.
 Many Juchitán households run on muxe incomes.
 Perhaps that’s why it’s considered lucky to have one in the family.